coderdark/docker/README.md

 ## Examples
 #### ExpressJS Setup with 1 Step
+This example only has an index.js with the expressjs code to run a simple server.
+No static content.

 ```javascript
 #Build and run step
 FROM node:20-alpine3.21      #The image that will be used